This website is not designed to be the only support someone who is experiencing a crisis receives.

 - Contact one of the following services:

 - beyondblue (ph: 1300 224 636).
 For information and referral if you’re feeling stressed or down – 24 hours per day, 7 days per week.
 A local call cost applies (and may be higher from mobiles).
-Or you can chat online at www.beyondblue.org.au from 3pm to 12am (AEST), 7 days per week, or email a mental health professional and get a response within 24 hours.
+Alternatively, you can chat online at www.beyondblue.org.au from 3pm to 12am (AEST), 7 days per week, or email a mental health professional and get a response within 24 hours.

 - Suicide Call Back Service (ph: 1300 659 467).
 Counselling for anyone affected by or considering suicide, including support and call back service in case of suicide risk – 24 hours per day, 7 days per week.
 A local call cost applies (and may be higher from mobiles).
-Counselling is also available 24 hours per day, 7 days per week, via www.suicidecallbackservice.org.au
+Counselling is also available 24 hours per day, 7 days per week, at www.suicidecallbackservice.org.au

 - Emergency services (ph: 000, or 112 from satellite/GSM phones)